AnalogCyan/dotfiles/README.md

 # ⚙ dotfiles

-My personal dotfiles I use in Linux and Windows.
+My personal dotfiles/scripts I use in Linux and Windows.

-⚠ I'm currently reworking the installers, as some parts are broken.
-I wouldn't rely on them until I finish updating them.
+⚠ I'm currently reworking the installers, and some parts are broken.
+I wouldn't rely on them until they're updated.

 ## 🐧 Linux